Project Gallery

 Trinity Church (1846)

-Trinity Church at 74 Trinity Place in New York City is a historic full-service parish church in the Episcopal Diocese of New York.
+Trinity Church is a historic full-service parish church in the Episcopal Diocese of New York.
 Designed by architect Richard Upjohn, it is considered a classic example of Gothic Revival architecture and was designated a National Historic Landmark in 1976.

 Woolworth Building (1912)